Terraform Best Practices: The 24 Practices You Should Adopt

 4. git push

-Your Terraform code is partly subjective in terms of how you name your resources.
+Your Terraform code is partly subjective regarding how you name your resources.
 You can avoid confusion and make your code easier to follow by establishing certain principles and norms within your team.

 Here are a few things that you can consider.